 The GRADE 3 PACKAGE is our premium package where cost is of no consequence where quality is concerned.
 GRADE 3 includes a new soundboard, new pin-block, all new action parts, and absolute perfection in every detail.
 Due to the immense detail involved, the GRADE 3 PACKAGE involves nearly double the amount of time and labor to complete!
 GRADE 3 isn’t usually necessary for most pianos, and is generally reserved for exceptionally rare, valuable and historically important instruments.

-*Steinway brand upright pianos are generally more expensive to restore, however their values post restoration are generally higher.
+*Steinway brand pianos are generally more expensive to restore than other brands; However their values post restoration are generally higher.

 Piano Stools & Piano Benches

 REPAIR: One of the most important parts of a finish is the condition of the cabinet including the carving, veneer, etc. All of our finishes include cabinet restoration so that carving, veneer and moldings are repaired/replaced as necessary.
 One of the most obvious weaknesses in the refinishing industry is the lack of proper repair and restoration of missing or damaged wood/carvings, etc. We often see beautiful finishes that have been applied to instruments that have had obvious poor quality repairs that stick out like a sore thumb – a finish will only look as good as the surface it is applied to.
 Our finishing crew is amazing at replacing missing pieces of carving and moldings.